JakeCavaiani/DoD_Discharge/README.md

   - PT data level with air pressure until 2015-05-20 22:10
   - Spike in pressure difference at start removed because it doesn't match French
   - Quadratic relationship
+- Gaps filled up to 50 x 15 minutes using na_kalman
+- Checks at end of Rmarkdown:
+  - Plot of length of timesteps for all sites: 15 minutes
+  - Plot of missing values for all sites

 **2018 Q**
 - Raw PT input time zone: GMT - 9 (AKST)!!
 - PT data time interval: 30 minutes